 Funeral services for Mrs. Smith will be at 1:00 p.m., Friday, October 11, 2019, at the First Baptist Church of Pascagoula, with Dr. Rex Yancey and Rev. Dennis Ray Smith officiating.
 Friends may visit from 11:00 a.m. to 1:00 p.m. prior to the service.
 Private interment will follow at Jackson County Memorial Park in Pascagoula.

 Nell’s family expresses its appreciation to the many medical professionals who provided her care down through the years, especially Dr. Terry Millette, Dr. Harris Barrett, and Dr. Christopher Semple.
 Also, thanks are extended to home caregivers Teri Mizell, Erica Dunning, Beverly Dry, and Laquita Shanks, to Kare Med Assisted Living personnel, especially “Ms. B.”, and to SAAD Hospice Coordinator Sarah Rumery, Nurse Gloria Kostmayer, and Chaplain John Landrum.

 In lieu of flowers, memorials may be made in Mrs. Smith’s memory to the First Baptist Church of Pascagoula or the Neuropathy Action Foundation (neuropathyaction.org).

-To send flowers to Mary Nell Smith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Nell Smith, please visit our floral store.